norlab/LIS-546-SPR2021/content/tidy-data.md

 </table>
 <br>

 Our dataset now contains only two observations - the GDP and Population for the UK and USA in 2016.
 But, note that we also solved a separate problem that plagues the scattering of observations.
-In the first dataset we had to declare, in the value, the standard unit of measurement.
-GDP and Population are measured in the trillions and millions respectively.
+In the first dataset we had to declare, in the `Value`, the unit of measurement.
+GDP is measure in the trillions of USD and Population is measured in the millions of count of people.
 Through our wide pivot transformation we now have a standard measurement unit for each variable, and no longer have to include measurement information in our values.
+Ideally we would have a data dictionary indicating that standard unit of measurement or we would state it explicitly in the column heading.

 In sum, the pivot works to either: